slamora/brackets-wiki/Research:-Design-Alternatives-for-Split-View.md

 * The split view icon next to the Working Files label can be toggled to split the editor into two columns
 * When the editor is split into two columns the columns will have column headers that contain filenames, or an instruction if there's no file in the column.
 Focused column has black header text whereas the unfocused column has gray header text.
 Also, there will be two Working Files sections called "Left" and "Right" which are self-explanatory.
 * Blue filenames under Working Files are the files being show in the columns.
-There can't be more than two blue filenames.
+There can only be one blue filename per working files section.
 The file that's currently in focus will have the dark selection background; we should consider removing the triangle that sticks out to avoid confusion.